nanolith/reading_list/README.md

 * ~~*The Answer Is...* by Alex Trebek~~
 * ~~*Smoke Gets in Your Eyes* by Caitlin Doughty~~
 * *A Captain's Duty: Somali Pirates, Navy SEALs, and Dangerous Days at Sea* by Richard Phillips and Stephan Talty
+* *An Astronaut's Guide to Life on Earth: What Going to Space Taught Me About Ingenuity, Determination, and Being Prepared for Anything* by Chris Hadfield

 Literature from Strand Quiz
 ---------------------------